gkutz/greenzoofestival/docs/index.md

 ## Green Zoo Festival 2023

 This year's edition of the Green Zoo Festival will take place at the [Klub RE](https://www.facebook.com/klubre/) venue over the course of three weekends in May.
 For the very first time, the festival will also take place in the venue's outside cozy beer garden.
+For more information, see [Green Zoo Festival official site](https://greenzoofestival.pl/).

 ![Green Zoo Festival 2023 schedule](https://gkutz.github.io/greenzoofestival/assets/GreenZoo2023Small.jpg  "Green Zoo Festival 2023 schedule")<br />
-**Note:** For more information, see [Green Zoo Festival official site](https://greenzoofestival.pl/).

 ## History